 New York State Congress of Parents and Teachers, Inc. is a nonpartisan organization and is concerned with the education, the care and the protection of children and youth.
 Positions will conform to policies adopted by National PTA and New York State PTA and will provide the basis for PTA advocacy efforts.
 This policy represents all resolutions as found in “Where We Stand” and other documents.

 Alcohol, Tobacco and Other Drugs

-- Encourage prevention, education and treatment efforts regarding alcohol and other drugs.
+- Encourage evidence-based prevention, education and treatment efforts regarding alcohol and other drugs.

 - Support measures to eliminate access and use among children and youth of herbal smoking products, tobacco, Electronic Nicotine Delivery Systems (ENDS), and nicotine.

 Citizenship and Equality of Opportunity

 - Encourage respect for all families and community members, and their property.

 - Encourage fair housing policies with regard to children and their families.

 - Guarantee that all children and youth receive equitable access to educational programs, services and opportunities.

 - Promote the availability of resources to ensure a safe and inclusive school and community environment for all children and families..